zuohan88/stm32g0-bootloader/README.md

 # stm32g0-bootloader-IAP
 The bootloader code is developed in stm32cubeIDE
-You may upload the application file using teraterm or the python code that I uploaded.
+You may upload the application file using teraterm or the python code (will be uploaded soon)

 # Issue
 The bootloader and application only run well if code generated in Debugging mode.